Andy Lee (comedian)

-Andrew Thomas Lee (born 24 May 1981), known professionally as Andy Lee, is an Australian comedian, television presenter, musician and children's writer.
+Andrew Thomas Lee (born 24 May 1981) is an Australian comedian, television presenter, musician and children's writer.
 He is known for working alongside Hamish Blake as part of the comedy duo Hamish & Andy.

 Personal life

 Andy Lee is the middle child of Michael and Margaret Lee.
-Lee has a younger sister, Alex Miles, who writes pantomimes and stars in the comedy stage show Porky Pies.
+He has a younger sister, Alex Miles, who writes pantomimes and stars in the comedy stage show Porky Pies.
 He also has an older brother, Cameron, with whom Lee started the band Zoophyte.

 Lee attended Balwyn Primary School and Camberwell Grammar School.
-He was also a member of the Scouting Movement, performing in Camberwell Showtime and Melbourne Gang Show.
-He then went on to study Commerce at the University of Melbourne, where he met comedic partner Hamish Blake in 2001.
+He was a member of the Scouting Movement, performing in Camberwell Showtime and the Melbourne Gang Show.
+He studied commerce at the University of Melbourne, where he met comedic partner Hamish Blake in 2001.

 In 2006, Lee was announced as Cleo's Bachelor of the Year.

-Lee previously dated Megan Gale.
-They ended their relationship in 2010.
+Lee dated Megan Gale from 2006 to 2010, splitting amicably and remaining friends.

 In January 2015, it was announced that Lee was dating model Rebecca Harding.
-The pair briefly separated in July 2016.
-The couple reconciled a few months later, and are rumoured to be engaged as of 2021.
+The pair briefly separated in July 2016, but they reconciled a few months later.
+While rumours have flown the couple have been engaged since 2021, Lee confirmed on the 2 May 2024 episode of the Hamish & Andy podcast that he had proposed to her the previous Sunday.

 Lee is a supporter of the Carlton Football Club and has worked for the club in off-field roles with Carlton members.